 This doesn’t mean that you need to add comments for every single header but it can be helpful if there’s a section that may cause confusion with the writers.

-It’s a lot easier if you just add a comment that helps explain your thinking and what they should know.
+It’s a lot easier if you just add a comment that helps explain your thinking and what your writer should know.

 Links to Other Competitor Pages